-This page answers common questions you may have about the COVID-19 vaccines that will soon become available to NHS patients.
+This page answers common questions you may have about the COVID-19 vaccines.
 We understand that there is uncertainty around new vaccines and want to offer as much reassurance and information as possible.

 Note: If you are an eligible NHS patient but have already received your vaccine elsewhere, please let us know so we can focus our outreach efforts on not-yet-vaccinated patients.